Environmental statement

 I grew up in British Columbia and Alberta, Canada, where vast amounts of natural resources are harvested on an industrial scale for the global market.
-The landscape and the communities who inhabit it have changed immensely in my lifetime, and in making my art I would like to respect materials, people in the production supply chain and where things come from.
-I think it is important to use a balance of environmentally conscious and quality materials to combat throw-away culture.
+The landscape I once knew has changed immensely due to human intervention.
+In making my art I respect materials, people in the production supply chain and where things come from.
+I use a balance of environmentally conscious and quality materials to combat throw-away culture.
 I prioritise UK and EU suppliers and manufacturers to reduce the amount of shipping involved in an item reaching me.

 Paper

-Unless specified otherwise, prints are on Somerset printmaking paper, made by St Cuthberts Mill in the UK.
-The paper is traditionally mould made, archival and acid-free.
-This paper is not made from wood pulp, rather cotton rag.
+Unless specified otherwise, my paper of choice is Somerset, made by St Cuthberts Mill in the UK.
+The paper is archival quality due to being made of cotton rag instead of wood pulp.
 See here for more information: http://www.stcuthbertsmill.com/how-we-make-paper/.
 Newsprint is used during the etching process and is recycled into packaging where possible.

 Printing blocks & plates

 Lino is largely natural, recyclable, and biodegradable (linseed oil, ground cork and limestone, wood flour, rosin and jute).
-Wood blocks are a mix of birch ply, Shina ply and found wood.
-Baltic birch is from northern Europe where it grows in managed forests and replenishes quickly.
-Shina ply is from northern Japan where it is harvested sustainably.
+Wood blocks are either Baltic birch ply or Japanese Shina ply.
 Some prints are made from salvaged or found wood, which lends images great character and texture.
-Etchings are pulled from drypoint plastic and copper.
+Etchings are made on copper and zinc plates.
 All printing blocks are kept in my studio archive and occasionally sold as pieces of art in their own right or reconstructed into studio equipment and handmade tools.

 Packaging